 2. Prepare your clothes

-If you are selling it, you probably haven’t used it in a long time.
+If you sell it, you probably haven’t used it in a long time.
 Get your iron out and give your garment a makeover.
 You need to make it look in the best conditions possible.

 3. Prep the stage